EdoardoLaGreca/webserver/README.md

 This webserver is used to provide content on [elagreca.dev](https://elagreca.dev)

 ## Compile & run
+***It is advised to run the server using the latest release, not the cloned repository.
+Use the following procedure only if you're interested in either the latest features or the development and contribution since it may be very unstable or it may not even compile at all.***

 The only dependency is Cargo, which is the Rust Language package manager.
 If you're on Linux or a Unix-like OS (such as \*BSD) you should be able to install it using your OS package manager.
 If you can't or you're on Windows, use [this](https://rustup.rs).

 To generate the final executable (optimized), use the command below.